We want Spiced Plum Jam, Not Boiled Prunes

 You can use any kind of plums from the grocery store (or a tree if you know of one) for this small batch of jam, just make sure they’re ripe.
 You want a nice deep color on the peel; no green at all.
 And they should give a little when you squeeze them gently.

-Take a small knife and slice all the way around the plum from pole to pole.
-Do not remove the peel.
-Italian plums will be greenish on the inside.
+Place two or three clean spoons in the freezer.
+Take a small knife and slice all the way around the plums from pole to pole.
+Do not remove the peels- they add flavor and that beautiful deep violet color!
 Twist open and remove the pit.
-You should be able to just pluck it out with your fingers.
-If it’s difficult to remove, the plum(s) may not be ripe enough.
-Unripened plums won’t break down when cooking and will remain as green chunks in your jam.
 Slice the halves into quarters and place them into a large pot or dutch oven.
-Sprinkle the sugar and spices over and stir it in.
+Sprinkle the sugar and spices over and stir.
 Cook on medium-high heat for several minutes, stirring very often.
-(I would hang out in the kitchen and not try to do any side projects) after a while it will start to look like jam. place a clean spoon in the freezer and let it get nice and cold.
-Pull the spoon out and drop a bit of jam on it.
+(I would hang out in the kitchen and not try to do any side projects) after a while it will start to look like jam.
+Pull a frozen spoon out and drop a bit of jam on it.
 If the jam sets up and doesn’t drip off in a hurry, it’s done.
 It is possible to over cook this jam.
 Ask me how I know.
-So be careful and check it often, probably after 10 mins or so of boiling.
+So be careful to follow the instructions and notes in the recipe below.

 Once your jam sits in a nice little blob on the spoon it’s done cooking!
-Remove from heat and stir in the final ingredient, vanilla extract.
-Remember your batch of jam will thicken up a bit when it cools.
-Now you’re ready to eat, freeze or can your Christmas in a jar!
+Remember your batch of jam will thicken up as it cools.
+Now you’re ready to eat, freeze or can your Spiced Plum Jam (or Christmas itself) in a jar!

 For more info on Stone fruit, and why on earth it’s called that, see Stone fruit.